-- A women-specific saddle produce only for the needs of the female audience.
+- A women-specific saddle produces only for the needs of the female audience.

 - Tubular Vanox rails made from Titanium.

-- Not neglecting the performance, ensures comfort with the help of generous amount of gel padding.
+- Not neglecting the performance, ensures comfort with the help of a generous amount of gel padding.

-- Enjoy a comfortable bump-free ride as the saddle comes with elastomer suspension and in-built shock absorbing system.
+- Enjoy a comfortable bump-free ride as the saddle comes with elastomer suspension and an in-built shock-absorbing system.